gramineproject/gramine/Documentation/attestation.rst

   allowing debug enclaves is **insecure** and should be used only for debugging and testing.

+Note that the IAS attestation report/DCAP verification library can return the "HW configuration and SW hardening needed" status.
+To allow this status, you must set both ``RA_TLS_ALLOW_HW_CONFIG_NEEDED`` and ``RA_TLS_ALLOW_SW_HARDENING_NEEDED`` environment variables.

 Each of the above environment variables must be set to ``1`` to allow the corresponding status.
-By default, all of the above environment variables are not set, and thus all not-OK statuses are disallowed; in other words, only strictly-compliant HW/SW SGX platforms can pass verification by default.
-For more information, please refer to official Intel documentation:
+By default, all of the above environment variables are not set, and thus all not-OK statuses are disallowed.
+For more information, please refer to the official Intel documentation:

 - `Intel EPID/IAS
   <https://api.trustedservices.intel.com/documents/sgx-attestation-api-spec.pdf>`__